liflab/beepbeep-3-book/markdown/advanced/README.md

 The previous chapters have shown the fundamental concepts around BeepBeep and the basic processors that can be used in general use cases.
 In this chapter, we shall see a number of more special-purpose processors that come in BeepBeep's core or some of BeepBeep's standard palettes, and that you are likely to use in one of your processor chains.

-## Lists, sets and bags
+## Lists, sets and maps

 Up to this point, all the examples we have seen use event streams that are one of Java's primitive types: numbers (`int`s or `float`s), `Strings` and `Booleans`.
 However, we have said in the very beginning that one of BeepBeep's design principles is that everything (that is, any Java object) can be used as an event.
-To this end, the `util` package provides functions and processors to manipulate a few common data structures, especially lists and sets.
+To this end, the `util` package provides functions and processors to manipulate a few common data structures, especially lists, sets and maps.

-### The `Bags` utility class

 A few of these functions are grouped under the [`Bags`](http://liflab.github.io/beepbeep-3/javadoc/ca/uqac/lif/cep/util/Bags.html) utility class.
 It contains references to functions that can be used to query arbitrary <!--\index{Bags@\texttt{Bags}} collections-->collections<!--/i--> of objects.